Antonio Vallisneri: Importance

 Vallisneri belonged to the Galilean school of experimental scientists and was deeply influenced by rationalist thinkers such as Leibniz and Conti.
 He is known for being one of the first researchers in medicine to have proposed abandoning the Aristotelian theories for an experimental approach based on the scientific principles suggested by Galileo Galilei.
 Vallisneri stated that scientific knowledge is best acquired through experience and reasoning.
 This principle was followed in his anatomical dissections and carefully drawn descriptions of insects.
 For this reason, his medical career was at the centre of heated controversy, as many of his contemporaries could not abandon prevailing medieval theories, even in the face of glaring experimental evidence.

 Vallisneri was keenly interested in the natural sciences, and over his lifetime collected numerous specimens of animals, minerals and other natural objects.
 Particularly notable are his contributions to geology.
 In his treatise De' Corpi Marini (1721), Vallisneri challenged the popular theory that the Universal Deluge was the origin of all known fossil specimens.
 He summarised the main diluvial theories and rejected them.
 He proposed a theory involving multiple localised floods and emergences to explain fossil distribution, and restricted the direct action of God to the biblical deluge.
 Vallisneri's geological theories deeply influenced Anton Moro, the father of plutonism.

-Vallisneri had a very clear and precise style of writing.
-In 1709, he joined Francesco Scipione Maffei and Apostolo Zeno in editing a literary journal, Giornale de' Letterati d'Italia.
-As editor of the medical and naturalistic sections of this journal, he endeavoured to promote Galilean experimental legacy in Italy and all over Europe.
+Vallisneri wrote in a direct and precise style.
+In 1709, he joined Francesco Scipione Maffei and Apostolo Zeno to edit a literary journal, Giornale de' Letterati d'Italia.
+As editor of the medical and naturalistic sections of this journal, he used the platform to promote Galilean experimental legacy in Italy and all over Europe.
 Vallisneri's contribution to the use of language makes him one of the most admired science writers, in the tradition of Galilei, Francesco Redi and Lorenzo Magalotti.
-Vallisneri also followed Galilei's tracks in electing Italian as the language of choice for writing his treatises.
-This was a courageous choice in the scientific community of the time, which still used Latin as the “language of knowledge.”
+Vallisneri also followed Galilei's tracks in electing Italian as the language of choice for writing his treatises rather than Latin which was considered the “language of knowledge” in that era.